 After entering your information online, please print the application form and submit it, together with the accompanying documents, to the Student Service Centre (SSZ) either by post or in person during its opening hours.

-Enrolment in doctoral studies is possible in all courses of study offered at Leipzig University.
+It is possible to enrol as a doctoral candidate in all courses of study offered at our university.
 The prerequisite for enrolment is admission to the list of doctoral candidates in accordance with the doctoral regulations, admission to a doctoral programme, or acceptance at a Graduiertenkolleg (referred to in English by the DFG as a Research Training Group).
 If you have any questions about enrolment, please contact Ms Gebhardt.

 If you are from abroad, you can apply at the International Centre to enrol on a doctoral programme.